Danny Smith (American football): Pittsburgh Steelers

-Smith joined the Steelers' coaching staff ahead of the 2013 season where he has remained as the special teams coordinator as of the 2025 season.
+Smith joined the Steelers' coaching staff ahead of the 2013 season where he remained as the special teams coordinator until the 2025 season.
 The Steelers' special teams unit began to become an integral unit to the team under Smith.
-Most notably, Smith led the special teams unit to winning in the 2016 AFC Divisional round when kicker Chris Boswell, scored on all six field goal attempts to defeat the Kansas City Chiefs 18-16.
+Most notably, Smith led the special teams unit to a win in the 2016 AFC Divisional round when kicker Chris Boswell scored on all six field goal attempts to defeat the Kansas City Chiefs 18–16.

 Smith is credited with developing Boswell as a player.
 As of the 2024 season, Boswell is the sixth most accurate kicker in NFL history, making 87.6% of his field goal attempts.
 During the 2019 season, Smith emphasized the importance of attention to detail and trust within his unit.
 Boswell, coming off a challenging 2018 season, showed significant improvement, which Smith attributed to a renewed focus on "detailing his work" and maintaining a "positive mindset".
 During a game against the Los Angeles Chargers that same season, Cam Sutton made a successful onside kick recovery.
 Smith placed Sutton in that high-pressure situation due to his trust in his unit to be dominant.
 Additionally, while Jordan Berry’s punting average was on pace to set a franchise record, Smith remained focused on game-to-game performance and stressed that consistent improvement was the ultimate goal and did not focus on the record itself.